hiddenSymmetries/simsopt/docs/source/example_coils.rst

 boundary shape) has already been found in what is commonly known as a "stage 1" optimization, and the present task is to optimize the shapes of coils to produce this target field.
-For this stage-2 problem, no MHD codes like VMEC or SPEC are used, so you do not need to have them installed.
+For this stage-2 problem, no MHD codes are used (example, VMEC or SPEC), so there is no need to have them installed.

-We first describe the basic principles of "stage 2" coil optimization and how they are used in SIMSOPT, namely, what is the objective function used in the minimal example ``examples/2_Intermediate/stage_two_optimization.py``, what does each term mean and how to set up the optimization problem.
+We first describe the basic principles of "stage 2" coil optimization and how they are used in SIMSOPT, namely, how to set up the optimization problem in the minimal example ``examples/2_Intermediate/stage_two_optimization.py``.
 We then add increasingly more terms to the objective function in order to illustrate how to perform various extensions of the minimal example, namely:
 - Take into account coil perturbations via systematic and statistical